Keep Calm and Carry On

 7. Noise Cancellation Headphones

-Because, as much as you might love babies - which I do, love babies - on a long flight they become tiny terrors in just minutes and cancellation headphones can help correct the pure hatred you might (will) feel deep down inside towards them.
+Because, as much as you might love babies - which I do, love babies - on a long flight they become tiny terrors in just minutes and cancellation headphones can help correct the pure hatred you might (will) feel deep down inside you.

 8. Face wipes